ChristopheYe/llm_disambiguator/README.md

 ## Candidates

-"Candidates for the NCBI-Dataset from SapBERT and ArboEL are available in `src/candidates`, and the corresponding MEDIC ontology is located in `src/ontology`."
+Candidates for the NCBI-Dataset from SapBERT and ArboEL are available in `src/candidates`, and the corresponding MEDIC ontology is located in `src/ontology`